 18. Attend A Cordon Bleu Cooking Class

-You can go for a half-day or full day and learn how to make macarons, breads, regional cuisines, and sauces.
+Definitely consider taking a Cordon Bleu course.
+You can go for a half-day or full-day and learn how to make macarons, breads, regional cuisines, and sauces.
+Check out my favourite 10 short courses here.
 Find out what the macaron course was like as well as the recipe that I now use to make dark chocolate macarons just like the ones from Le Cordon Bleu.

 19. Be In Paris On July 14, Bastille Day

 Be in Paris the day before and the day of “Bastille Day” (France’s National Holiday on July 14—-ironically, my birthday) and watch the parade down the Champs Elysees.
-Check out the post about watching the parade and taking a dinner cruise on the Seine and ending the evening with fireworks by the Eiffel Tower: Your Guide To Celebrating Bastille Day In Paris.
+Here’s more about July 14 and the storming of the Bastille: The French Revolution and July 14 In Paris.
+Also, check out the post about watching the parade and taking a dinner cruise on the Seine, and ending the evening with fireworks by the Eiffel Tower: Your Guide To Celebrating Bastille Day In Paris.

 20. Wander The Gardens at The Musee Rodin